Shove ha'penny: Gameplay

 The game has its own body of specialised jargon, providing a host of colourful names for particular scoring opportunities, shots and board features, as well as special rules of etiquette.
 Trelawney Dayrell-Reed asserts (tongue in cheek) that the appropriate penalty for someone unfortunately wetting the board with a drink ring (and thus compromising its playing surface) is to be "painfully destroyed without benefit of clergy."

 Another important etiquette is to wipe the scoring area, after completing a game, away from the playing area as the marking chalk is coarse and interferes with the lubrication of the surface.
 Indeed, the condition of the surface is considered so critical that a shortage of arrowroot from St. Vincent due to crop failures proved problematic, as supplies from alternative sources did not perform well.

-Participation

-The game is played predominantly in the UK with numerous local leagues scattered across the country.
-Due to its nature as a pub game, local competitions are usually based in inns and public houses, with a small number of community halls and private members clubs also hosting competitions.

-The following is a list of such institutions still known to be playing the game on a competitive basis in 2025: